MultiSafepay/docs/content/integration/ready-made/magento1/_index.md

 You can also install the plugin via .ZIP file upload in Connect.

 MultiSafepay supports most Magento functionalities.
-For any questions, email the Integration Team at <integration@multisafepay.com>
+For any questions, email <integration@multisafepay.com>

 {{< details title="Support" >}}
 &nbsp;